tobinbradley/GeoPortal-Project/README.md

 Refresh the page in your browser.

-### Navigating config.json
+### Navigating config.js
-config.json is a JavaScript object containing map and layer configuration information.
+config.js contains map and layer configuration information.

 Most of the object properties should be self-explanatory with the explanation of web_service_base.
 This property is the base URL for a series of web services used for address searches, feature information, etc. These calls are using the [postgis-restful-web-service-framework](http://code.google.com/p/postgis-restful-web-service-framework/).
 If you just need a map, this isn't necessary.